10000TB/10000TB.github.io/_posts/2014-8-15-Comment-Policy-10000TB-ORG.md

 Comments containing language or concepts that could be deemed offensive will be deleted.
 Note this may include abusive, threatening, pornographic, offensive, misleading or libelous language.

 Comments that attack an individual directly will be deleted.
 Comments that harass other posters will be deleted.
-Please be respectful toward other contributors.
+Please be respectful toward other contributors and the bloggeri(@10000TB) himself.
 Anonymous comments will be deleted.
 We only accept comment from posters who identify themselves.
 The owner of this blog reserves the right to edit or delete any comments submitted to the blog without notice.
 This comment policy is subject to change at any time.
-If you have any questions on the commenting policy, please let us know at [blog contact information].
+If you have any questions on the commenting policy, please let me know through email or comment below.